MatthewMariner/SiteMapperChromeExtension/PrivacyPolicy.md

 - `activeTab`: Required to analyze the current webpage's structure
 - `scripting`: Needed to detect and process navigation elements
+- `storage`: Used to cache discovered site structures locally
-- `host permissions`: Required to access site resources like robots.txt and sitemaps
+- `host_permissions`: Required to access site resources like robots.txt and sitemaps

 These permissions are used exclusively for site structure discovery and navigation purposes.